 - I am the mother of (your) last name first name and (your father’s) last name first name is his/her father.

 - (Your) last name first name was born on date (of birth in MM/DD/YYYY) at time (of birth am/pm) in City, State, Country.

 N O T A R Y

-- Can be done through a professional translator/services.
+- Through a professional translator/services.

 - Anyone who is fluent in the language and who is not benefiting in any way from the petition can translate it.

-It must state the below:
+It must state the following:

 I, (translators name), certify that I am competent to translate from (name of native language) to English and hereby certify that the above information is a true, complete and accurate translation of the attached original document.